Rusty Coolant: Common Causes of Rust In a Cooling System

 Air in the Radiator

 Rust in the cooling system can also be caused by air getting into the radiator when the engine cools down.
 As the coolant cools down, it contracts which can cause an air pocket.
-An overflow tank (see the photo to the right) should have sufficient coolant in it to keep the radiator full even at cold temperatures but, without an overflow tank, air will enter the cooling system through the radiator cap as the coolant contracts.
-This can cause rusting, while also creating wear on the water pump’s seal and bearings.
+An overflow tank (see the photo to the right) should have sufficient coolant to keep the radiator full even at cold temperatures but, without an overflow tank, air will enter the cooling system through the radiator cap as the coolant contracts.
+This can cause rusting, while also causing wear on the water pump’s seal and bearings.

-At V&F
+Addressing Rusty Coolant At V&F

 Written by Nicole Palange